missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 power rails.
 Additionally, those boards allow you to disconnect components at a central location.
+Usually, those boards will also connect all ground for you.
 See :doc:`/hardware/multimorphic/power_entry` or
 :doc:`/hardware/fast/power_filter` for details.